andysmv/dcmapi-floodlight-tool/README.md

 ## OVERVIEW

-This AppScript-based tool lets you use a Google Sheets to perform bulk tasks including - Bulk Create Campaigns - Bulk Create Placements - Bulk Assign Creatives.
+This AppScript-based tool lets you use a Google Sheets to perform bulk tasks including - Bulk Create Advertisers - Bulk Create Activity groups - Bulk Create Floodlight activities.
-Additional helper tasks for these bulk creations include - Get Placements List - Get Creatives List
+Additional helper tasks for these bulk creations include - Get Advertisers - Get Activity groups.

 It uses DCM APIs to pull and push data to DCM.